MF DOOM - Maximillian Bode

 In the year of 2004, the world still trembled from the shocks of 2003: 50 Cent’s diamond-shifting Get Rich or Die Tryin’, Outkast’s funk-pop crossover triumph Speakerboxxx/The Love Below, and Jay-Z’s haughty commencement address The Black Album.
 All helped affirm the rap industry’s centrality as a fulcrum of male grievance and velvet-roped drama.
 They also were prime examples of what observers began to recognize as Great American Rap Albums, the kind of multiplatinum major works that commanded 5000-word print essays, university theses, and Grammy Awards.

-With The College Dropout, Kanye West’s added a new entry to this growing library.
+With The College Dropout, Kanye West added a new entry to this growing library.
 He spent over a year prior to its release trying to convince Roc-a-Fella to properly promote his solo debut, all while leaking much of its contents via mixtapes and recovering from a highly publicized car accident.
 When it finally arrived, he dazzled with his production prowess, soulful gospel fervor, middle-class angst, goofily awkward punchlines, and a grating yet undeniably compelling voice.
 By the end of the year, The College Dropout replaced Speakerboxxx at the top of the Village Voice’s Pazz & Jop Critics’ Poll.

 With West firmly ensconced as the next One to reshape the culture, others adjacent to his sonic space scrambled to adjust.
 The Roots issued The Tipping Point and struggled to grow beyond their reputation as gold-certified bohemians.
 Mos Def dabbled in bluesy rock ‘n’ soul on The New Danger.
-Dilated Peoples and Talib Kweli, holdovers from the indie boom of the late 90s, held on to their deals through exhaustive grassroots and, savvily, contributions to The College Dropout juggernaut.
+Dilated Peoples and Talib Kweli, holdovers from the indie boom of the late 90s, held on to their deals through exhaustive grassroots touring and savvy contributions to The College Dropout juggernaut.
 De La Soul relegated themselves to autumnal grown-man rap with The Grind Date, even as Posdnous warned on “Rock Co.Kane Flow,” their striking single with MF DOOM, “Everyone cools off from being hot/It’s about if you can handle being cold or not.”

 It seems reductive to assume that all rap music aspires to popular consensus and the type of communal experience safe for mass consumption and Spin magazine profiles.
 This kind of ivory-tower fussiness is why pop critics spent more time gassing about Danger Mouse’s The Grey Album, a highbrow blend of Jay-Z’s The Black Album and The Beatles’ The White Album that helped fuel the “mashup” craze of the mid-to-late Aughts; than Young Jeezy’s Trap or Die, which sparked DJ Drama’s rise as one of the most important tastemakers of his era.
 But Frere-Jones had a point.
 Despite clear triumphs like Murs’ 9th Wonder-produced Murs 3:16 (The 9th Edition), Edan’s Beauty & the Beat, and The Foreign Exchange’s Connected, the non-mainstream world often felt cloistered and self-satisfied with indulging a purist beats-and-rhymes aesthetic.
 Yet it felt too easy to bypass this forest without enjoying the trees.
 The scene still provided variety, whether it was the political jeremiads of Immortal Technique and the Perceptionists, the conspiratorial anger of Babygrande acts like Jedi Mind Tricks and Canibus, or the bright sunshine melodies of People Under the Stairs and the Lightheaded crew.